lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

         while dq and dq[-1][0] < nums[i]:
             dq.pop()
         dq.append((nums[i], i))
-        # At least one full window got added to queue
+        # At least one full window was added to queue
         if i >= k-1:
-            #Pop front while element index is out of window
+            # Pop front while element index is out of window
             while dq and dq[0][1] < i - k + 1:
                 dq.popleft()
-            #Add to answer
+            #Add largest element to answer
             if dq: out.append(dq[0][0])
     return out
 ```